How to get Windows 11

 Yes.
 After you have installed the Windows 11 upgrade, there is a 10-day period where you can move back to Windows 10 while keeping files and data that you brought along with you.
 To go back to Windows 10, select Start > Settings > System > Recovery > Go back .
 After the 10-day period is over, you will need to back up your data and do a “clean install” to move back to Windows 10.

 Downloading and installing Windows 11 will most likely take longer than a typical Windows 10 feature update.
 You can use your PC while you’re downloading Windows 11 and you also have the option to schedule the installation to happen at a specific time when you aren’t planning on using your PC.
 Once it is downloaded and ready to install, you will be guided through the installation process, which includes a series of screens and prompts.
 There will be at least one restart.
 By default, all your files and data will transfer.
 However, we recommend backing up your files before installation.
 Learn more about OneDrive PC folder backup.
 Note that in areas where the internet is metered, ISP fees may apply.
-If your organization manages your PC, please contact your company’s IT department about getting Windows 11.
+If your organisation manages your PC, please contact your company’s IT department about getting Windows 11.

 If your PC meets the minimum hardware specifications, the Windows 10 Home edition in S mode can upgrade to the Windows 11 Home edition in S mode.
 If your Windows 10 PC is running the Pro edition in S mode, you will need to switch out of S mode to upgrade to Windows 11 Pro.
 Windows 11 Pro edition is not available in S mode.